 We need to remember that we are sketching at this point.
 We can't become invested in our ideas, and we need to stay loose and sketch out spaces that interest us, then quickly evaluate what we see.
 Any attempts at perfection are wasted at this point, and, more importantly, make us more resistant to throwing something away and starting new if we have to.

 Similar to loose sketches and composition, this is a phase of the work which can benefit from the occasional break.
 In its full form, critical analysis and WGB space research tends to be quite exhaustive, so make sure to take breaks and perhaps take on some small, one- or two-day projects to allow you to refresh yourself a bit.
 For example, if I have a very tight, detail-oriented project, I will take on something iterative and loose... and vice versa.

 Understanding the Space for Ourselves

-To refresh ourselves, here are our goals specifically for this Lesson:
+To refresh ourselves, our goals specifically for this Lesson are to:

 To this end, this week's Case is designed to accomplish two things: 1) to allow us to identify and research WGB spaces for ourselves, and 2) to encourage us to keep ourselves loose while we are in the sketching phases of our work.